AF-Cabouat/PREVis-scales/README.md

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].
-To use it, please cite the following source:
+To use it, please cite the paper mentioned above.

-> A.-F. Cabouat, T. He, T. Isenberg, P. Isenberg.
-PREVis: Perceived Readability Evaluation for Visualizations. _IEEE Transactions on Visualization and Computer Graphics_, 2024.
-(Accepted).

 [![CC BY 4.0][cc-by-image]][cc-by]